kubedb/cli/docs/guides/redis/custom-config/using-custom-config.md

         storage: 50Mi
 ```

-Now, wait for sometimes.
-KubeDB operator will create necessary statefulset, services etc. If everything goes well we will see that a pod with the name `custom-redis-0` has been created.
+Now, wait a few minutes.
+KubeDB operator will create necessary statefulset, services etc. If everything goes well, we will see that a pod with the name `custom-redis-0` has been created.

 Check that the statefulset's pod is running